 We have hosted various successful workshops with flint knapping, herbal days and deepening nature through the art of bird language, plus community events with Spring Equinox and the Sacred Fire Quest week and our general volunteer work days.

 Our young trainee, Charlie Butler has impressed us with his willingness to learn all aspects of farm care, general land management and stewardship and also supports us as camp support for our teen ESA programme.
-Over the next 6 months he will be trained in the bio-char systems with kiln training, compost processing and product development.
+Over the next 6 months he will be trained in the biochar kiln, compost processing and product development.
 Emile has been mentoring Charlie with various skills like animal feeding and cleaning, care and management, while he has been working with myself on all aspects of woodland management, tree and soil care and earth stewardship.

 Upcoming is the family and friends camp, over-subscribed once again, the ESA teen programme is in mid flow with 17 young adults journeying with us this year (both first and second year students) and our ESA junior is at full capacity with 16 young ones journeying with us for part of the year.